CLICK TO DOWNLOAD:

-Cognitive functions include mental and thinking processes, such as memory, attention, language and learning.
+Functions that relate to mental and thinking processes, such as memory, attention, language and learning.

-Consumer-centred care is health care that is designed around an individual’s needs, preferences and background.
+Health care that is designed around an individual’s needs, preferences and background.
 It includes a partnership between consumers and health care providers.

 Continuity of care

-Continuous improvement is a systematic, ongoing effort to raise an organisation’s performance in achieving outcomes for consumers under the Aged Care Quality Standards.
+A systematic, ongoing effort to raise an organisation’s performance in achieving outcomes for consumers under the Aged Care Quality Standards.
 Continuous improvement:

 - responds to the needs and feedback of consumers,

 - supports the workforce to improve and innovate in providing safe and quality care and services, and

 - can address practices, process or outputs to achieve a desired outcome.